xandravos/project/PROCESS.md

 unfortunately it took whole day.

 ## day 15 (29/1)
-Line graph has a tooltip.
+Line graph and barchart have tooltips.
 All html pages are styled.
 Only the text still has to be done.
 All comments in visualization.js are written.
-Now I will make it suitable for github pages.
+Now I will make it suitable for GitHub Pages.
 Also I will have to make quite a few changes.

 ## day 16 (30/1)
-Gave the homepage a
+Gave the homepage a background.
+Completed the barchart and made it updatable.
+Made everything compatible for GitHub Pages.
+Did all the final touches.
+Added text and images.
+When clicked on dot on line graph, the rest will update.